nameko/nameko/docs/built_in_extensions.rst

 The HTTP entrypoint is built on top of `werkzeug <http://werkzeug.pocoo.org/>`_, and supports all the standard HTTP methods (GET/POST/DELETE/PUT etc)

+The HTTP entrypoint can specify multiple HTTP methods for a single URL as a comma-separated list.
+See example below.

 Service methods must return one of:

 - a string, which becomes the response body